galba-rp/miam-cda/Readme.md

 MIAM

 Miam is a test project.
-Description of the task here: https://github.com/greta-vannes/test-cda-2
+Description of the task is here: https://github.com/greta-vannes/test-cda-2

 ## Front-end built with